ingsoft-famaf/HoustonWHAP/srs/uses_cases.md

 ![separador](http://www.bigband.es/img_cm/separador.png)

-* Use case # 15: Delete user sub task.
+* Use case # 15: Delete sub task.
     * Principal actor: TODO.
-    * Precondition: TODO.
+    * Precondition: User has Internet connection, a browser installed, an account in the system, is already logged in and has already created a task and subtask at least, and the Web Server is running..
     * Successful scenario: TODO.
         1. .
         2. .